praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 ### Bridging the Gap

 This program helps the intern interact with the Recruiters & Managers, effectively by providing social media handles.
-Also, interns get a chance to exhibit their work by sharing their GitHub, LinkedIn profiles with their recruiters.
+Also, the interns get a chance to exhibit their work by sharing their GitHub, LinkedIn profiles with their recruiters.

 ### Couple of Favours